 Is under eye filler safe?

 It’s important that under eye fillers be injected properly and that it not be injected into the blood vessels.
 If that happens, the filler material could move into the blood vessels of the eye and cause blindness.
-For this reason, it’s important to have under eye filler injected only by a dermatologist or facial plastic surgeon who has a lot of experience with under eye fillers.
+For this reason, it’s important to have under eye filler injected only by a medical professional who is qualified to administer under eye fillers.

 There are some patients who should not get under eye filler.
-For example, don’t get under eye filler if you:
+For example, you may not be a candidate for under eye filler if you:

 It’s also important to avoid taking aspirin, non-steroidal anti-inflammatories, vitamin E and ginkgo biloba for at least five days before you get the under eye filler injected.
 That can help to decrease the risk of bruising around the eyes after the procedure.